 • Manipulating text

-• Determine true or false
+• Determine whether true or false

 • Obtain range bands from numeric or currency fields